 Eczema in anyone is usually a sign that a person’s gut health is impaired or that there are nutrient deficiencies going on in the body.
 In fact, it’s a clear sign that something in your body is imbalanced.
 The elimination diet helps to allow the digestive system and immune system to rest and heal itself, which is why it can be very effective in helping to bring eczema relief.

 Healing Crisis and Eczema

-One crucial thing to note is that most people who do the elimination diet will also encounter something called the “HEALING CRISIS” (here’s a good book explaining why it happens) which is when the skin gets worse before it gets better because the body is purging toxins that have been hidden in the body for years.
+One crucial thing to note is that most people who do the elimination diet will also encounter something called the “HEALING CRISIS” (read my blog post here that explains more about it), which is when the skin gets worse before it gets better because the body is purging toxins that have been hidden in the body for years.
 This is very common and can last anywhere from a few weeks to months.

 Some clients tell me they get very scared because their eczema flares up significantly.
 Others get frustrated that they haven’t noticed a significant difference and want to give up after 1-2 months of doing the diet.

 Keep in mind that just as it’s taken a lifetime for the eczema and toxins to build up, healing doesn’t take place overnight and it can take up to a few months to heal.
 Keep persevering and you will see results!

 The Elimination Diet is a strict diet that people go on to reduce inflammation and help balance the body, skin, and eczema.
 A list of suspected or potentially problematic foods are removed for a short period of time (usually a few weeks), and once that period of time is over, the suspected foods are then reintroduced back into the gut, one at a time.
 You can skip down to see a list of foods allowed on the Elimination Diet.